 Providing a set of management reports to your client is a good start but, for most of your clients, it’s probably only going to make a difference if you actually engage them in a discussion about the reports.
 Otherwise they’re likely to glance at them, not take it all in and then go back to doing what they were doing.

 So, don’t spend too much time on the first set of reports, unless your client has asked for something specific.
 The goal is to get them thinking and talking about changing something in their business.

 One of the quickest way to get things started is to connect Calxa to their accounts and create a report bundle using one of our standard bundle kits and an auto-budget in around 5 minutes.
 That’s enough to give you a good selection of reports showing the past and the possible future and with budget figures that will be a reasonable starting point.

 The auto-budget is built from the previous year’s actuals and it provides a great initial viewpoint for a proper budget discussion with your client.
-You can ask what happened last year that won’t recur this year, what they are doing differently this year that they didn’t do last year.
-You can work with the client to prepare a realistic budget for the next year or two so that the next set of reports are then more meaningful.
+Ask what happened last year that won’t recur this year, what they are doing differently this year that they didn’t do last year.
+Work with the client to prepare a realistic budget for the next year or two so that the next set of reports are then more meaningful.

 Ask 3 questions, then listen

 Not all of your customers may be worth keeping but for most bookkeepers and accountants, it’s important that you can keep most of them for as long as possible.
-How do you do that in an environment where many of your competitors are competing...
+Differentiate your Bookkeeping...